 Contact a couple of clients and try to get a project or two to work on before leaving your job.
 So that you can be sure to have an income at the end of the month.

 If you can, work things out with your boss and offer to work for the same company as a freelancer.
 You do only the jobs you like, get to work from home, and work with more clients outside while they pay you only for the amount of work you do.

 It’s a Win-Win situation.
 They won’t be able to resist it.

 The Best Path To Take

 You don’t have to give up your day job to become a freelancer.
 If your paycheck from the day job is enough to cover your expenses, do part-time freelancing to earn a little extra cash without risking your finances.

-Building your reputation, finding clients, and making deadlines meet, all this may seem too difficult in the beginning.
+Building your reputation, finding clients, and making deadlines meet may seem too difficult in the beginning.
 The challenge is to work past that.